Accepting new clients. In network with Premera, Lifewise, and some Blue Cross Blue Shield plans.

 If you’ve been in therapy before and felt like you were going in circles, I can relate, and it’s a frustrating place to be.

-The work I do is intentional, and my goal is for you to never have to wonder whether therapy with me is “working.”
+The work I do is intentional, and my goal is for you never to have to wonder whether therapy with me is “working.”
 I’m responsive to what shows up in session, and I always have a sense of where we’re headed and why.
-We’ll start by getting to know each other and making sure you have the tools and support you need before we go deeper.
-From there, we’ll move into the work that brings about lasting change.
+We’ll start by getting to know each other and making sure you have the tools and support you need before going deeper.
+From there, I’ll guide you through experiences designed to help you heal, grow, and find relief.

-Most of my clients can feel this change happening.
-Not always in big dramatic ways, but in the quiet sense that something is shifting, session by session.
+The people I work with often feel this change happening—not always in big, obvious ways, but in a subtler sense that something is shifting, session to session.

 01